catalyst-cloud/catalystcloud-docs/source/block-storage.rst

     LV        VG       Attr       LSize  Pool Origin Data%  Meta%  Move Log Cpy%Sync Convert raid0-lvm raid0-vg -wi-a----- 19.00g

-Finally add a filesystem to the device and mount is so that it is useable.
+Finally add a filesystem to the device and mount it so that it is useable.

 .. code-block:: console